UK Carrier Strike Group: Carrier Strike Group 25 (Operation Highmast)

 On 24 May, Maud detached from the carrier strike group after replenishing it for its onward journey through the Suez Canal into the Red Sea crisis area.
 Tidespring did not transit the Suez Canal and instead took the long route around South Africa en route to the Indian Ocean.
-The group's activities in the Red Sea, in relation to the Houthi threat, have not been disclosed by the MOD.
+The group's activities in the Red Sea, in relation to the Houthi threat, were not disclosed by the MOD.